Dark Mode

 What To Consider When Choosing The Best Fonts For Lawyers

-Before choosing your font, your law firm should consider factors like the visual identity you aim to portray and the font’s flexibility.
+Before choosing your font, your law firm should consider the following factors to ensure you’re making the right choice:

 1. Type Of Font: Serif vs. Sans Serif